gydora03/SZFM_2020_10_RGP/README.md

 	* This script was tested on a Windows system by ?
 	* Rsult: _**???**_

+In order to see the logging entries inside the h2 tables please visit [http://localhost:8082-](the h2 console)

 Without the scripts you must run the following _**IN ORDER:**_

 0. `cd rgp-poc`